janelu9/flash-finetuning/README.md

 `[{'user':['Give a description of these pictures please.\n <image>....','image0.jpg',...]},{'assistant':'This is ....'}]`

-`--sep` indicates saving images into parquet separately, less disk spaces will be occupied and patches will be generated during training.
+`--sep` indicates not saving image features into parquet because of large disk space occupation, patches will be generated during training.

 ### Shuffle